Welcome to the Icahn School of Medicine at Mount Sinai (ISMMS) Graduate Program in Public Health.

-With an ever-growing student body, public health education draws from a wide diversity of backgrounds, strengths, and interests and will enhance the dynamic atmosphere that is the hallmark of our program.
+With an ever-growing student body, our Graduate Program of Public Health at the Icahn School of Medicine at Mount Sinai draws from a wide diversity of backgrounds, strengths, and interests and enhances the dynamic atmosphere that is the hallmark of our program.
 I warmly welcome you and look forward to getting to know you over the coming years.

-My vision for everyone in public health at ISMMS is that we always remember that for a human being in distress what really matters is the here and now.
+My vision for everyone in public health is that we always remember that for a human being in distress, what really matters is the here and now.
 Improving the health of human beings is the essence of public health.
 Keeping the individual at the center of all our work also helps us approach overwhelming or unimaginable problems without despairing.
 By focusing on the suffering human being, public health professionals go beyond mere analysis and implementation of health policies.
 We offer choices where there were none; we provide a human touch in an inhumane environment; and we may ultimately help reestablish human dignity.
 I welcome everyone at our program to make this vision a reality.

 Nils Hennig, MD, PhD, MPH